 That sort of passionate inspiration was just as evident in the development of the CX-9’s powertrain.
-The 250-horsepower, SKYACTIV-G 2.5T four-cylinder engine, for example, is a brilliant piece of lateral thinking.
+The 250-horsepower, Skyactiv-G 2.5T turbo four-cylinder engine, for example, is a brilliant piece of lateral thinking.
 Mazda’s own research concluded that the average driver rarely uses more than 3,000 rpm—city driving primarily—so low-down torque rather than outright power represented the best solution for real-world drivability.
-So the SKYACTIV-G develops an impressive 310 lb-ft of torque at just 2,000 rpm.
+So the Skyactiv-G develops an impressive 310 lb-ft of torque at just 2,000 rpm.

 And there’s virtually no turbo lag—that hesitation as the turbo spools up—because exhaust gas is initially sent through three smaller ports, which quickly creates boost.
 Mazda likens it to putting your thumb on a running garden hose to increase the force of the stream.
 The result is a great driving experience, better fuel economy and lower emissions.
 There’s also a not inconsiderable weight saving, as the four-cylinder engine is a lot lighter than the previous V6.

-The CX-9’s i-ACTIV AWD™ system is equally clever.
+CX-9’s i-Activ all-wheel drive system is equally clever.
 It uses no less than 27 factors through the vehicle’s onboard sensors to work out what’s going on at the road’s surface, and which wheels need power at any given moment, making slippery conditions a far less alarming proposition.